dasimagin/renju/README.md

 #### Goals
 This project is purely educational.
 So, students are invited to learn technologies, ideas and implementation details of AlphaGo bot and then implement own one for Renju game.

+#### Requirements
+Your solution should freely run on ubuntu 14+ and Python 3.4 or be compiled with clang (avoid completely new language constructions for compatibility).
+You also should provide instructions on how to use your application, overview of parameters and code examples of running.
+A more detailed list of points below:

+1. Specify all requirements and version of packages:
+ * All python packages
+ * All additional deb packages
+2. Datasets and additional data that you use
+3. prepare – script that uploads all essential data, e.g. model parameters.
+4. train – script that train your model from scratch.
+5. demo – demo game agent vs human